dzcpy/transliteration/README.md

   separator: '-'
 }
 ```
-Leave it blank to use the above default values.
+If no `options` parameter provided it will use the above default values.

 __Example__
 ```javascript